-This Air Quality and Action Plan Progress Report for 2009 and 2010 fulfils the requirements of the DEFRA TG 09 guidance and has updated monitoring results in the Borough and noted new relevant local developments and other initiatives.
-It also advises on the Council's progress in implementing its Action Plan, the final version of which will be published later next year following the completion of the Further Assessment.
+This Air Quality and Action Plan Progress Report for 2011 fulfils the requirements of the DEFRA TG 09 guidance and has updated monitoring results in the Borough and noted new relevant local developments and other initiatives.
+It also advises on the Council's progress in implementing its Action Plan, the final version of which will be published later this year following the consultation of the Further Assessment.
 The revised Action Plan will cover the whole of the new AQMA 5.